Knife Laws in Pennsylvania

 As mentioned earlier, an important condition to the legality of carrying a knife is the common lawful use.
 Equally worth considering is the default presumption of law enforcement when they see someone with a knife.

 Hence, when a person is seen in possession of a knife, the lawful possession will be determined based on the reason the person has.
-In other words, a person with a knife would need to explain why he or she has a knife in a specific place.
+In other words, a person with a knife would need to explain why they have a knife in a specific place.

 Let us compare two scenarios.